sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 However, with many non-boolean conditions, the amount of possible combinations in the decision table can be large.
 Due to this combinatorial explosion of possible variants, the decision table becomes very hard to work with.
 For example, a decision table with three conditions, each having $$4$$ possible values, results in $$4 \cdot 4 \cdot 4 = 64$$ possible combinations.
-In such case, other strategies like _pair-wise combinatorial testing_ offer better scalability.
+In such cases, other strategies like _pair-wise combinatorial testing_ offer better scalability.

 The testing techniques for decision tables with only boolean conditions can also be generalized to tables with non-boolean conditions.
 For the MC/DC criteria (discussed in the structural testing chapter), this requires modifying one of its three properties: instead of making each condition `true` and `false` at least once in the test suite, each of its possible values should appear at least once in the test suite.